JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

  Hi, my name is Jaeyeon Kim!
 I'm currently an undergraduate in SNU. i'm joining Harvard CS as a Ph.D. student, starting this September.
 My research interest spans optimization and machine learning.
-<br><br>
 Feel free to reach me!
 I'd love to discuss and potentially collaborate on machine learning theory.
-<br><br>
- In my undergraduate research journey, I was fortunate to work with Prof. Asuman Ozdaglar and Prof. Ernest Ryu.
 {style="text-align: justify;"}